brunosez/SparkR-tutorial-feedback/README.md

 ./sparkR examples/pi.R local , which is the classical "Monte-Carlo" computation of PI.

-I need know to load the package in R
+Now , I need to load the package in R (TBD)

 For spark I use simply a standalone install coming from apache foundation spark-1.3.1-bin-hadoop2.6